Count Dooku: Films

-Attack of the Clones (2002)
+Attack of the Clones

-Count Dooku is introduced as the main antagonist of Attack of the Clones, as a former Jedi Master who abandoned the Jedi Order after losing faith in the Republic the Jedi served.
-He is also the leader of the Confederacy of Independent Systems, a confederation of planetary systems rebelling against the Galactic Republic.
-Dooku believes that the Republic is corrupt, and that its politicians are more interested in maintaining the bureaucracy and enriching themselves than in properly representing their people.
+Count Dooku was introduced in Attack of the Clones (2002) as a former Jedi Master who had left the Jedi Order after losing faith in it and the Galactic Republic it served.
+He became the leader of the Confederacy of Independent Systems, a confederation of planetary systems rebelling against the Republic.
+Dooku believes that the Republic is corrupt and imposes excessive taxation, that its politicians are more interested in maintaining the bureaucracy and enriching themselves than in properly representing their people, as well as believing that they are more focused on the Republic-centric Core Worlds and neglecting the others.

-Dooku recruits bounty hunter Jango Fett (Temuera Morrison) to assassinate Padmé Amidala (Natalie Portman) on Coruscant, but the attempt on her life is foiled by her assigned Jedi protectors.
-A fight with Obi-Wan Kenobi (Ewan McGregor) forces Fett to flee from Kamino to Geonosis, and the bounty hunter rendezvous with his benefactor.
-After capturing Obi-Wan on Geonosis, Dooku tells him that he is attempting to save the Republic, explaining that thousands of senators are under the influence of a Sith Lord named Darth Sidious.
-In an attempt to convince Obi-Wan to join him, Dooku reminds him of his late master, Qui-Gon Jinn, who was Dooku's apprentice, and claims that he also would not have served the Republic had he known that a Sith was in control.
-Padmé and Obi-Wan's Padawan Anakin Skywalker (Hayden Christensen) later travel to Geonosis to rescue Obi-Wan, but are also captured; all three are promptly sentenced to death.
+Dooku recruits the bounty hunter Jango Fett to assassinate Senator Padmé Amidala on Coruscant, but the attempt is foiled by her Jedi protectors.
+Dooku captures the Jedi Knight Obi-Wan Kenobi on Geonosis, and tells him that thousands of senators are under the influence of a Sith Lord named Darth Sidious.
+Dooku asserts that he is attempting to save the Republic, and tries to convince Obi-Wan to join him even offering to have him released and that his capture is a big misunderstanding.
+When Padmé and Anakin Skywalker arrive on Geonosis to rescue Obi-Wan, Dooku captures them as well and sentences all three to death.

-A Jedi strike team eventually arrives on the planet to rescue the trio, and are soon joined by the Republic's new clone army, resulting in a large-scale battle between the Republic and Separatist forces.
+A Jedi strike team eventually arrives to rescue the trio, and are soon joined by the Republic's new clone army, resulting in a large battle between the Republic and Separatist forces.
 Dooku tries to flee, but Obi-Wan and Anakin follow him and engage him in a lightsaber duel.
-Dooku subdues Anakin with Force lightning and duels and wounds Obi-Wan with his lightsaber.
-When Anakin comes to Obi-Wan's defense, Dooku then duels him, culminating in him cutting off the young Padawan's arm.
-Dooku's former Jedi Master, Yoda (Frank Oz), then arrives and the two duel.
+Dooku subdues Anakin with Force lightning, wounds Obi-Wan, then cuts off Anakin's arm.
+Dooku's former master Yoda then arrives and the two duel.
 Unable to match Yoda's prowess, Dooku distracts him by using the Force to dislodge a large pillar and send it falling toward Anakin and Obi-Wan.
-Whilst Yoda is distracted and saves the two injured Jedi; Dooku escapes the planet in his solar sailer.
-Dooku then arrives on Coruscant, bringing the Geonosian designs of the Death Star to Sidious and informs his master that their plan is working: "The war has begun."
+While Yoda is saving the two injured Jedi, Dooku escapes the planet.
+He brings the designs for the Death Star to his master Darth Sidious, informing him that the war has begun and that their plan is working.